-Devon like Cornwall has its own local food and drinks made locally and always fresh.
-Whether you’re buying from a farmers’ market or a pub, café or restaurants who serve up the best of local food and drink, local Devon produce is easy to find and really tastes incredible.
+Devon, like Cornwall, has its own speciality food and drink, made locally and always fresh.
+Whether you’re buying from a farmers’ market or a pub, café or restaurant, serving the best of local food and drink, local Devon produce is easy to find and really tastes incredible.

-You will find a large number of cheeses available throughout Devon.
-Some you may be familiar with, others you may not be.
-From soft cheese a light buttery taste when young to a delicious mellow flavour when aged.
+You will find a large number of cheeses available throughout Devon, some you may be familiar with, others you may not be.
+From soft cheese with a light buttery taste when young to delicious mellow flavoured aged-cheese.
 Try the smooth yet crumbly Blue cheeses, produced and matured for six months.

 Devon Cream Tea

-In Devon, unlike Cornwall the cream is spread first on the scone, and then topped with jam.
-The Scones are crumbly, golden and are made freshly on the day.
-Best served with a pot of tea or coffee.
-One of the best homemade goodies around.
+In Devon, unlike Cornwall, the cream is spread first on the scone, and then topped with jam.
+The Scones are crumbly, golden and made freshly on the day.
+Best served with a pot of tea or coffee, one of the best homemade treats around.

 Devonshire splits are not scones, while they can substitute scones in a cream tea; they are a yeast bread, somewhat lighter than a scone.
 They are served sliced almost in half and filled with jam and cream.